alunmorris/CH32V003-tiny-in-line-dev-board/README.md

 board = genericch32v003j4m6_

 Even though the code compiled there was still an error shown under PROBLEMS (_cannot open source file "funconfig.h"_) but that turned out to be a spurious Intellisense thing.
 The latest ch32v003fun download fixes this.

+**Unbricking the CH32V003**
+If you use pin 8 (PD1) as an IO pin you won't be able to re-flash it without using the WCH-LinkUtility Run WCH-LinkUtility.
+Use manu Target->Clear All Code Flash By Power off.
+The CH32V003 must be powered from WCH-LinkE.